BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/benches/README.md

 ## Dependencies

-These benchmarks depend on:
+These benchmarks depend on the following packages isolated in this repository's `Cargo.toml`:

-- `timely-master`: Timely Dataflow framework
+- `timely-master` (v0.13.0-dev.1): Timely Dataflow framework
-- `differential-dataflow-master`: Differential Dataflow framework
+- `differential-dataflow-master` (v0.13.0-dev.1): Differential Dataflow framework
 - `dfir_rs`: Hydro's DFIR runtime (for comparison)
 - `criterion`: Benchmarking framework

+The main repository (`bigweaver-agent-canary-hydro-zeta`) no longer has `timely` or `differential-dataflow` dependencies.

 ## Cross-Repository Performance Comparison